 You are never too young to connect to God by connecting to others, never too young to serve God by serving others, and never too young to share the faith through music.
 This young choir seeks to help children find their singing voices, develop social skills, and contribute to worship once a month.
 Bible stories connected to seasons of the church year are included in the teaching of age-appropriate musical selections.
 Actions are often used to aid in memorization.

-Cherub Choir is led by Karen Dickman, accompanied on guitar by Ael Suhr, and assisted by teenage helpers.
-The choir meets 4:20-5pm Wednesdays during the school year.
+Cherub Choir is led by Karen Dickman, accompanied on guitar by Ael Suhr, on piano by Marcia Haugen, and assisted by teenage helpers Hunter and Kaitlyn Myrmo.
+Cherub Choir meets Wednesdays after Saints Alive during the school year.

 Friends of the Lord is an enthusiastic group students in grades 3-5.
 Co-directed by Nick and Stephanie Klemetson, Friends of the Lord works to expand musical horizons, increase music literacy, and refine vocal technique, allowing children to let their beautiful voices shine in worship through the singing of hymns and anthems.
 A highlight of the choir's season is their leadership of a Holden Evening Prayer service during Lent.

-Friends of the Lord meets 4:20-5pm Wednesdays during the school year.
+Friends of the Lord meets Wednesdays after Saints Alive and Connect during the school year.

 The St. Paul's School Choir is open to students in grades 4-6.
 The choir rehearses twice a week for half an hour and sings at a worship several times during the school year.
 The choir also contributes to the school-led Advent worship in December and the 6th grade graduation service in May.